dmanlfc/arcade1up/Latte Panda/model3/README.md

 Re-compile the code & copy the updated supermodel binary to your /opt/retropie/emulators/model3 directory The associated button will now exit the game.

+## NVRAM folder

+The associated NVRAM folder provides game configuration to allow the game to start without error messages.
+Copy these files into the /opt/retropie/emulators/models3/NVRAM folder, overwriting the existing files where necessary.